We offer carbon projects certified by Bureau Veritas, Label Bas Carbone, MoorFutures, EVA wald-klimastandard, and Woodland Carbon Code.

 To be in line with its commitments to the SBTi, Just will cover a portion of its scope 1 and 2 emissions by purchasing approximately 60,000 carbon credits.
 These credits are certified by Bureau Veritas and are located in French forests using the EcoTree methodology adapted to mixed forestry with continuous forest cover.

-Capture of unavoidable emissions
+United B: Capture of unavoidable emissions

 After avoiding and reducing its carbon emissions, United B is embarking on a project to capture its incompressible emissions from scopes 1 and 2, estimated at 5900 Teq CO₂.
 The carbon credits are certified by Bureau Veritas and are located in French forests using a methodology adapted to mixed-species forestry with continuous forest cover.

-Restoration of burned forests - Label Bas Carbone
+Acer: Restoration of burned forests - Label Bas Carbone

 With the Earthion program, Acer has undertaken a profound transformation of its industrial model to reduce its environmental impact.
 Acer has chosen to participate in a restoration project of the burned forest of Ruaudin, obtaining 1000 carbon credits certified by Label Bas Carbone.
 A sustainable, traceable, and tangible project, where 6 hectares of forests have been restored.

 The term Nature-based Solution (NBS) is used to characterise an active and ambitious participation in the fight against climate change, by doing more than conserving biodiversity.
-The sustainable maintenance of forests to sequester carbon is a NFS.
+The sustainable maintenance of forests to sequester carbon is a NBS.

 Project funding is made possible through the renewal of forest stands in poor condition, which, due to decline, have led to or will lead to sanitary cuts, replanting after a fire, etc., or through the afforestation of lands where establishing a mixed forest can substantially increase carbon sequestration while enhancing biodiversity.